Devi-wex/WEX/README.md

 ./mvnw spring-boot:run
 ```

-The backend server will start on `http://localhost:8080`.
+The backend server will start on localhost.
 The embedded H2 database will store its files in the `./backend/data` directory automatically.

 ### 2. Run the Frontend